NVIDIA DOCA Firefly Service Guide

 Configuration Options

-report_interval– once in how many milliseconds should the monitor publish a report to all defined output providers (standard output, gRPC clients, etc.)?
-Default is 1 second (1000 milliseconds).
+report_interval– The time interval (in msecs) for when the monitor should publish a report to all defined output providers (standard output, gRPC clients, etc).
+Default: 1000 (1 second).

-doca_logging_level– logging level for the module, based on DOCA's logging levels (default is 50):
+doca_logging_level– Logging level for the module, based on DOCA's logging levels.
+Default is 50 (INFO).
+Valid options:

 10=DISABLE